Expressing an observer in preferred coordinates by transforming an injective immersion into a surjective diffeomorphism: Introduction

-To motivate the technicalities we shall use to write the observer in the original coordinates, we start with the simpler case where the raw observer state $\ox$ has the same dimension as the system state $x$, i.e. $m=n$.
-The example of the bioreactor from \cite{GauHamOth} detailed in Section \ref{bioreactor} falls into this category.
-In this case, $\ohi$ is a diffeomorphism on $\Ouvt$, i-e it is simply a change of coordinates.
-We can implement the observer in the original coordinates~:
+For the simpler case where the raw observer state $\ox$ has the same dimension as the system state $x$, i.e. $m=n$, $\ohi$, in Assumption $\hypo$, is a diffeomorphism on $\Ouvt$ and we can express the observer in the given $x$-coordinates as~:

-which only relies on a Jacobian inversion.
-However, although we know by assumption that the system trajectories remain in $\Ouvt$ where the Jacobian is invertible, we have no guarantee the ones of the observer do.
-Therefore, we must find means to ensure the estimate $\hat{x}$ does not leave this set in order to obtain convergence and completeness of solutions.
-To achieve this, we will see that a possible approach is the extension of the image set $\ohi(\Ouvt)$ to $\RR^m$.
+which requires a Jacobian inversion only.
+However, although, by assumption, the system trajectories remain in $\Ouvt$ where the Jacobian is invertible, we have no guarantee the ones of the observer do.
+Therefore, to obtain convergence and completeness of solutions, we must find means to ensure the estimate $\hat{x}$ does not leave the set $\Ouvt$, or equivalently that $\ohi(\hat{x})$ remains in the image set $\ohi(\Ouvt)$.
+We address this point by modifying $\ohi$ ``marginally'' in order to get $\ohi(\Ouvt)=\RR^m$.

-With this in mind, we now look at the more complicated situation where $m>n$, i-e $\ohi$ is only an injective immersion.
-The example of the harmonic oscillator with unknown frequency corresponds to this case.
-In \cite{AndEytPra}, it is proposed to augment the given injective immersion $\ohi$ into a diffeomorphism $\ohie : \Ouvxw=\Ouvt \times \Ouvw \rightarrow \RR^m$, thus adding $m-n$ dimensions to the state through a new variable $w$.
-To help us in finding such an appropriate augmentation, we have the following sufficient condition.